grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 so there are no methods here whatsoever.
-The answer is -- just like I discovered the need for the `Channel` interface and then brought it to life afterwards, I now discovered that I need three methods: `Open()`, `Send()` and `Close()`.
-Exactly the same way as I did with the `Channel` interface, I will use them in my Statement *as if* they existed:
+The answer is -- just like I discovered the need for the `Channel` interface and then brought it to life afterward, I now discovered that I need three methods: `Open()`, `Send()` and `Close()`.
+The same way as I did with the `Channel` interface, I will use them in my Statement *as if* they existed:

 ```csharp
 [Fact] public void